-Ask a doctor or pharmacist if it is safe for you to take this medication if you have:
+Ask a doctor or pharmacist if this medicine is safe to use if you have ever had:

-a history of heart attack, stroke, or blood clot;
+a heart attack, stroke, or blood clot;

-a history of stomach ulcers or bleeding;
+stomach ulcers or bleeding;

-- liver or kidney disease;
+liver or kidney disease;

 How should I take Advil?

-The Advil chewable tablet must be chewed before you swallow it.
+You must chew the chewable tablet before you swallow it.

-Store Advil at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.
 Do not allow the liquid medicine to freeze.